Flannery O'Connor: Characteristics

-She also had a deeply sardonic sense of humor, often based in the disparity between her characters' limited perceptions and the awesome fate awaiting them.
-Another source of humor is frequently found in the attempt of well-meaning liberals to cope with the rural South on their own terms.
+She had a deeply sardonic sense of humor, often based on the disparity between her characters' limited perceptions and the extraordinary fate awaiting them.
+Another frequent source of humor is the attempt of well-meaning liberals to cope with the rural South on their own terms.
 O'Connor used such characters' inability to come to terms with disability, race, poverty, and fundamentalism, other than in sentimental illusions, to illustrate her view that the secular world was failing in the twentieth century.

-In several stories, O'Connor explored some of the most sensitive contemporary issues that her liberal and fundamentalist characters might encounter.
-She addressed the Holocaust in her story "The Displaced Person", racial integration in "Everything That Rises Must Converge" and intersexuality in "A Temple of the Holy Ghost".
-Her fiction often included references to the problem of race in the South; occasionally, racial issues come to the forefront, as in "The Artificial Nigger", "Everything that Rises Must Converge", and "Judgement Day", her last short story and a drastically rewritten version of her first published story, "The Geranium".
+In several stories, O'Connor explored a number of contemporary issues from the perspective of both her fundamentalist and liberal characters.
+She addressed the Holocaust in her story "The Displaced Person", racial integration in "Everything That Rises Must Converge", and intersexuality, in "A Temple of the Holy Ghost".
+Her fiction often included references to the problem of race in the South.
+Occasionally, racial issues come to the forefront, as in "The Artificial Nigger", "Everything that Rises Must Converge", and "Judgement Day" (her last short story, which was a drastically rewritten version of her first published story, "The Geranium").

-Despite her secluded life, her writing reveals an uncanny grasp of the nuances of human behavior.
-O'Connor gave many lectures on faith and literature, traveling quite far despite her frail health.
-Politically, she maintained a broadly progressive outlook in connection with her faith, voting for John F. Kennedy in 1960 and supporting the work of Martin Luther King Jr. and the civil rights movement.